beint-no/reai-hugo/content/blogs/regnskap/hva-er-tabelltrekk/index.md

 **Vurdering av trekkplikt:**
 ```
 If oppdragsverdi > kr 1.000 AND
-   relasjon > 3 måneder THEN
+   relasjon > 3 mÃ¥neder THEN
    trekkplikt = true
 ```